jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_worksheet_autofit.rs - Demonstrates auto-fitting the worksheet column
   widths based on the data in the columns.

+* doc_worksheet_filter_column1.rs - Demonstrates setting an autofilter with
+  a list filter condition.

+* doc_worksheet_filter_column2.rs - Demonstrates setting an autofilter with
+  multiple list filter conditions.

+* doc_worksheet_filter_column3.rs - Demonstrates setting an autofilter with
+  a list filter for blank cells.

+* doc_worksheet_filter_column4.rs - Demonstrates setting an autofilter with
+  different list filter conditions in separate columns.

+* doc_worksheet_filter_column5.rs - Demonstrates setting an autofilter for
+  a custom number filter.

+* doc_worksheet_filter_column6.rs - Demonstrates setting an autofilter for
+  two custom number filters to create a "between" condition.

+* doc_worksheet_filter_column7.rs - Demonstrates setting an autofilter to
+  show all the non-blank values in a column.
+This can be done in 2 ways: by adding a filter for each district string/number in the column or since that may be difficult to figure out programmatically you can set a custom filter.
+Excel uses both of these methods depending on the data being filtered.

 * doc_worksheet_insert_image_with_offset.rs - This example shows how to add
   an image to a worksheet at an offset within the cell.